-The actual date that an appointment ends on shall be 31 December in the relevant year.

-- World Sailing shall publish lists of World Sailing Race Officials and their designated Member National Authority in the World Sailing Yearbook. - 31.6 If the Race Officials Committee defers consideration of an application, the four or two year term (as appropriate) shall be calculated with reference to the date of the Race Officials Committee meeting at which the application was first considered.
+- 31.4 The term of appointment for a World Sailing Race Official shall begin on the date of appointment by the Race Officials Committee and shall last until 31 December four years later. - World Sailing shall publish lists of World Sailing Race Officials and their designated Member National Authority in the World Sailing Yearbook. - 31.6 If the Race Officials Committee defers consideration of an application, the four year term shall be calculated with reference to the date of the Race Officials Committee meeting at which the application was first considered.